DASHIKING/in-class-activities-DASHIKING/README.md

 [MG2 Update]
 (https://docs.google.com/document/d/1ROcUxkkaJtYDzNyL0CMq4DnDnnZqHXZwwBghimc3QGE/edit?tab=t.0)

-I created the "player" and "coin" prefabs and placed them on the screen.
+I created the "player" and "coin" prefabs and add components to them, Create a TextMeshPro to count the score that player earned.
+I also create a ground that player to sit.